kayleorantes/61040-portfolio/assignments/assignment2.md

 owner User

      string value

-scopes Set&lt;Scope&gt;
+     scopes Set\<Scope>

      active Flag

 **actions**

-generate(user: User, scopes: Set&lt;Scope&gt;): (token: Token)
+generate(user: User, scopes: Set\<Scope>): (token: Token)

 Requires a valid user and scope

    Effects is that a token is created and linked to user

 revoke(token: Token)

   Requires valid token

      Effects set active to false

 authenticate(username: String, token: String): (user: User)

      Requires the token to match

      Effects is that it will return the corresponding user

 Exercise 4: Defining familiar Concepts